loraalex/LoBook/README.md

-# LoRa-FIIT-Notebooks
+# LoRa Notebooks

-LoRa@FIIT algorithms comparison using jupyter notebooks
+Comparison of performance metrics of different communication parameters selesction algorithms using Jupyter notebook.